rgardner/memory-jogger/README.md

 - Uses [Google Trends][google-trends] to find trending news and [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) to rank unread Pocket items
-- Can be run locally (typically using SQLite backend)
+- Can be run locally (typically using the SQLite backend)
 - Can be run in the cloud (typically using the PostgreSQL backend)
 - Can be configured to send emails (via [SendGrid](https://sendgrid.com/))